kbajalc/parquets/README.md

 **WARNING**: *There are compatibility issues with the reference implementation*:
 - only GZIP and SNAPPY compressions are compatible
+- DECIMAL with precision > 15 is materialized as Buffer
 - [Parquet Tools](https://github.com/apache/parquet-mr/tree/master/parquet-tools) are command line tools that aid in the inspection of Parquet files.
 - always verify your table structure loaded with realistic data sample can be read by Parquet Tools!